The Environmental Crisis and Education

 Part of the Summer Conference is an incubator session organized and facilitated by the Airbel Impact Lab, which is the research and innovation arm of the International Rescue Committee (IRC).
 This day-long session will take place as part of the conference in order to explore connections between the IRC’s work and the academic efforts of researchers selected to attend.
 The Symposium participants will use design methods and mindsets to think through practical ways of improving the impact of their work and/or increasing its application.
 It will also help identify synergies between researchers’ work, and IRC programming.

 Up to 5 individuals will be selected to undertake fellowships with the IRC.
 These individuals will travel to one of IRC’s field locations for about 2 weeks, and work closely with IRC staff to undertake work which furthers both the IRC’s and the fellows’ interests.

 All attendees of the Summer Conference will be welcome to join the incubator and will be eligible for selection to participate in this fellowship with the IRC.

 You can find more detailed information about the incubator and the fellowship with the IRC at our website.
 There you will also find a catalogue of questions that will help us evaluate your specific interest in the fellowship and how your work relates to IRC projects.

 HOW TO APPLY

-The Summer Conference primarily welcomes applications from doctoral candidates and post-doctoral scholars from the humanities and social sciences, particularly education, history, political sciences, sociology, law, anthropology, and psychology.
+The Summer Conference welcomes applications from academic experts, post-doctoral scholars and doctoral candidates from the humanities and social sciences, particularly education, history, political sciences, sociology, law, anthropology, and psychology.
 Practitioners working for international organizations and NGOs in the relevant fields are also welcome to apply.
 Applications from students enrolled in a master’s program and recent graduates with a master’s degree will be considered in exceptional cases.

-The deadline for completed applications is February 23, 2020.
-Successful applicants will be notified by mid-April.
+The deadline for completed applications is May 15, 2021.
+Successful applicants will be notified by the end of June.